 While the answers to these questions and many others will be different across organisations, reflecting differing priorities and contexts, that doesn’t mean you need to go it alone.
 We are all grappling with these issues and there is so much to learn from others in and outside the sector.

-As I sip my caramel macchiato it leaves me wishing for an event and conference that could do all of this… Hope to see you in May!
+As I sip my caramel macchiato it leaves me wishing for an event and conference that could do all of this… Hope to see you in at the conference!